advikg/Optix-Java-Training/Week 2/Imports/README.md

  - Ask the user to guess the number
    - If the user guesses the number, print "You guessed the number!"
    - If the user guesses too high, print "Too high!"
-   - If the user guesses too low, print "Too low!"
+   - If the user guesses too low, print "  low!"
  - If the user guesses the number more than 5 times, print "You lose!"

 ### Requirements 🏫